Budibase/website/content/blog/public-forms-how-to-build-them-in-minutes.md

 #### Step 3.
 Set up your database

 For demonstration purposes, we will use the Budibase DB as our data source.
-This is the easiest fastest way to build a public form with Budibase.
+This is the easiest and fastest way to build a public form with Budibase.

-_You can also build forms using MySQL, Postgres, Airtable, MongoDB, Rest, and more.
+_You can also build forms using MySQL, Postgres, Airtable, MongoDB, Rest APIs, and more.
 We'll cover each of these data sources in a different tutorial._

 Click Budibase DB, then click 'Continue'.
 Name your table: 'Public Form'.
 And finally, click the 'Create' button.